luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 #to deactivate environment
 > source deactivate
 ```

-run vastools compare in conda environment outside of R
+run `vast-tools compare` and `vast-tools diff` in the conda environment outside of R

-There are 2 approaches to comparing:
+There are 2 approaches to comparing samples:
-1. Time effect (delta change in differential splicing between different time points of iPSC differentiation)
+1. Time effect (delta change in differential splicing between different time points of iPSC differentiation in CTRLs and VCPs independently)
 2. Mutant effect (VCP vs CTRL at specified time points)

 ### Time Effect